We have parts!

-We have implemented several new hygienic procedures, the most important of which are:
+We have implemented several new hygienic procedures for Open Shop, the most important of which are:

 - Every customer and volunteer will be required to wear a mask or similar face covering the entire time you are at the Bike Co-op.